 *Students who are beyond the maximum timeframe to completion may only regain financial aid eligibility on a term-by-term basis through the appeal process.

-Students who wish to appeal must submit an appeal of Financial Aid Suspended status in writing to the financial aid office at least 2 weeks prior to the start of the next term.
+Students who wish to appeal must submit an appeal of Financial Aid Suspended status in writing to the financial aid office no later than 2 weeks after the start of the next term.
 The committee will review the appeal and notify students (in writing) of the decision within 14 working days after the Appeals Committee meets and makes its determination.
 Appeals should include:

 - Demonstration that the student understands the reason behind failure to meet the SAP requirements